Abstract background

 Best For

 Companies that already use Microsoft Fabric or whose entire IT infrastructure is built on Azure, Dynamics 365, and SharePoint.
-In that scenario, Copilot is a logical and capable extension.
+Thanks to the lower F2 entry point, Copilot is now a realistic option for smaller teams in the Microsoft ecosystem too, not just large enterprises.

 Limitation

-The Fabric minimum capacity makes Power BI Copilot economically challenging for companies with fewer than 200 employees.
+Even with the cheaper F2 capacity, the core prerequisite remains: you need Microsoft Fabric and modeled semantic models — a Pro license alone is not enough.
 If your data does not exclusively live in the Microsoft world — but instead in SAP, Shopware, Google Analytics, or industry-specific ERPs — integration becomes complex.
 And: Copilot only works within Power BI.
 There is no standalone analytics interface.

 Read our detailed comparison: Power BI Copilot vs. oneAgent — Cost, Features, Use Cases